 We’re all familiar with the phrase ‘evidence-based practice’.
-That is what we are supposed to be doing – practicing our veterinary rehab work in ways that are based on evidence of what works and what does not.
-But ours is a field that is still shiny new and growing, and the reality is that we have very little evidence to go on.
+That is what we are supposed to be doing – practising our veterinary rehab work in ways that are based on evidence of what works and what does not.
+But ours is a field that is still new and growing, and the reality is that we have very little evidence to go on.
 Slowly but surely that is changing, and it’s very exciting – but right now, what do we do when there is just no research to point a clear way forward?
-How do we become evidence based when there is no evidence?
+How do we become evidence-based when there is no evidence?

 Review the Available Literature

 There is a limited body of literature available that directly relates to veterinary rehab, but it is there, and we should familiarize ourselves with it.
 We need to know the work that has been done and is currently being done to expand our field.
 We should be working to support and recognize the people that are actively involved in research in any way we can.

 There is also almost unlimited research available on the rehabilitation of the human body which is worthwhile reading and learning from.
 Some things we will be able to extrapolate to animals and some things we won’t; some findings may lead us to ask questions that might otherwise not have occurred to us.
 There are instances where research on humans and animals are linked – such as in degenerative myelopathy (DM) in dogs and amyotrophic lateral sclerosis (ALS) in humans (Coates et al., 2017).
 In some areas, we can be guided by the direction that research is taking in humans, especially when looking at the recommended surgeries and treatment options for certain conditions, such as IVDD.

 Reading research – even when it is not 100% relevant to a clinical situation (which it rarely is to begin with) – will equip us with knowledge and push us to question and grow.
 It provides a context to our thinking and our work.